Public sector bodies for the 2017 compensation disclosure are required to post online the names and compensation paid to:

 Employees may apply to be exempted from having their compensation disclosed only if this could unduly threaten their safety.
 There are no other grounds for granting exemptions.

-Public Sector Compensation Transparency Act Exemption Policy and Process for Individuals (4 pages, 97 KB)
+Public Sector Compensation Transparency Act Exemption Policy and Process for Individuals (0.1 MB)